Groaning Noise When Reversing (The Exact Reason Found)

 Final Thoughts

-The groaning noise heard while reversing a car can be caused by a variety of issues ranging from a bad braking system to bad shocks, engine mounts, bad front axle joint (CV joints), and rusted-out wheel hubs.
+The groaning sound heard while you put your car in reverse can be caused by a variety of issues ranging from a bad braking system to bad shocks, engine mounts, bad front axle joint (CV joints), and rusted-out wheel hubs.

 Brake pads are designed to wear out after a certain amount of use.
 When brake pads are worn, the brake discs may stick to them and produce noise.
 When brake pads wear down, they should be replaced.
 The rotors should also be checked for excessive wear and should be replaced if they’re damaged.